 Autumn is one of the most popular traveling seasons in Nepal.
 The monsoon has just ended, and the weather becomes a lot more stable providing good visibilities of the Himalayan Grandeur.
 It is a highly favorable traveling season.
 The weather will be very suitable even for adventurous journeys to the Himalayas.
 Autumn is a busy period because of stunning views, to witness cultural insights with the numerous Hindu festivals which is why the most number of visitors to Nepal flock during the fall season be it for cultural tours or trekking vacations.

 The crucial points and cultural advantages of traveling in Nepal during the autumn season.
 Three most important festivals are celebrated during the fall season, namely Teej, Dashain, and Tihar.
 The Teej festival is celebrated between August and September.
-It is a festival which is celebrated by women for three days but is counted as four days.
+It is a festival which is marked by women for three days but is counted as four days.
 Dashain is the most significant, widely celebrated and the longest of the festivals in Nepal.
 It is usually celebrated in Late September of October.
 It goes on for fifteen days.
 However, the most crucial time of this celebration is the 10th day.
 Tihar is the festival that occurs during late October or November.
 It is also called the festival of brothers and sisters.
 This festival goes on for five days and the last day is of most importance.
 This is when the sisters perform a ceremony of applying Tika on the brothers' forehead, praying for his prosperity, good health, and long life.
 The brother in return shower his sisters with gifts.

 Hatalika Teej 12th September 2018